 UNCW has come a long way from its early days as Wilmington College.
 We’ve built a national and global profile while strengthening ties to our state, region, and local community.
-We’re increasingly diverse, driven to see our students succeed, and committed to business and neighborhood partnerships.
+We’re growing thoughtfully, driven to see our students succeed, and committed to community partnerships.

 Racking Up Rankings